hayer/SpotifyHotkeys/README.md

 | Ctrl + Alt + Arrow Left | Previous song |
 | Ctrl + Alt + Arrow Right | Next song |

+## How does it work?
+Read the cod-- but generally; it controls the Windows volume mixer, not the Spotify application's internal volume.
+Soo set the volume to about 50% in the Spotify application.

 ### Got an idea?
 Create a issue.
 ### Program not working?
 Create a issue.